testinfected/molecule/README.md

-request.headerNames();                  // the set of HTTP header names received request.contentLength();                // length of the body request.contentType();                  // content type of the body request.parameter("name");              // value of a specific request parameter request.paremeters("name");             // list of values of a specific request parameter request.parameterNames();               // set of all request parameter names request.allParameters();                // map of all request parameters request.attribute("key");               // value of a keyed attribute
+request.headerNames();                  // the set of HTTP header names received request.contentLength();                // length of the body request.contentType();                  // content type of the body request.hasParameter("name")            // checks for the presence of a request parameter request.parameter("name");              // value of a specific request parameter request.paremeters("name");             // list of values for a specific request parameter request.parameterNames();               // set of all request parameter names request.allParameters();                // map of all request parameters request.attribute("key");               // value of a keyed attribute